Broseki/COBOL-Practice/README.md

 # COBOL-Practice
-Practice COBOL programs I've written
+These are just random COBOL programs I wrote to practive COBOL.

+Compiled using GnuCOBOL.